dmikey/b3.localStorageSource/README.md

 How to Use
 =====================

-Include the script with your EnyoJ S application through package.js , or insert into the HTML page with a script tag.
+Include the script with your EnyoJS application through package.js , or insert into the HTML page with a script tag.

 Insert with HTML